 Significant currencies are defined that account for 5% or more of the Group's total on-balance sheet interest rate sensitive position in all currencies.
 The total position in non-reported currencies could not exceed 10% of the same.
-Adverse impact is aggregated for all significant currencies and no netting is adopted among currencies
+As of 31 December 2020, significant currencies include Hong Kong dollars, US dollars and Offshore Renminbi.
+The Group calculates the changes in EVE and NII for each currency separately and aggregate the adverse impact, without netting, of all currencies in template IRRBB1.
+There is no assumption about interest rate correlation between different currencies applied on aggregation.